-- Sufficient time and resources are made available to enable the designated member of staff to discharge their responsibilities including attending inter-agency meetings, contributing to the assessment of children and young people. - Staff and volunteers receive appropriate training which is regularly updated. - Temporary staff and volunteers are made aware of the school's safeguarding policy and arrangements. - Staff and volunteers feel safe about raising concerns about poor or unsafe practice in regard to the safeguarding and welfare of the children and young people and such concerns will be addressed sensitively and effectively. - The Safeguarding and Child Protection policy is available on the school's website. - All staff will receive formal supervision at least once every 6 weeks.
+- Sufficient time and resources are made available to enable the designated member of staff to discharge their responsibilities, including attending interagency meetings, contributing to the assessment of children and young people. - Staff and volunteers receive appropriate training which is regularly updated. - Temporary staff and volunteers are made aware of the school's safeguarding policy and arrangements. - Staff and volunteers feel safe about raising concerns about poor or unsafe practice regarding the safeguarding and welfare of the young people in our care, and such concerns will be addressed sensitively and effectively. - The Safeguarding and Child Protection policy is available on the school's website. - All staff will receive formal supervision at least once every 6 weeks.
 Informal supervision is given fortnightly.
 Staff who are considered vulnerable may request or be instructed to take supervision on a weekly basis.

-All Staff at SMS Changing Lives will:

-Have a responsibility to ensure that they provide a safe environment in which children can learn.

-If a member of staff has any concerns about a child's welfare, they should immediately take action to safeguard that child alongside recording and reporting any concerns.
+All Staff at SMS Changing Lives will have a responsibility to ensure that they provide a safe environment in which children can learn.
+If a member of staff has any concerns about a child's welfare, they should immediately takeaction to safeguard that child alongside recording and reporting any concerns.

 All staff have a responsibility to identify young people who may be vulnerable and in need of extra support or who are suffering, or likely to suffer, significant harm.
 All staff must then take responsibility to take appropriate action when required.